techmyth/techmyth.github.io/content/posts/homelab-vsphere-doc-with-vdoc.en.md

     - VMware
 ---

-This time I will be showing a tool that I use regularly to quickly identify inventory information in a vsphere infrastructure.
+This time I will be showing a tool that I use regularly to quickly identify inventory information in a vSphere infrastructure.
 This tool is called `vDocumentation` and precisely uses PowerCLI to obtain the inventory information.
 The creator of this tool `Ariel Sanchez Mora` @arielsanchezmor defines vDocumentation as:

 > vDocumentation provides a community-created set of PowerCLI scripts that produce infrastructure documentation of vSphere environments in CSV or Excel file format.
 >